timschott/timschott.github.io/_posts/2018-10-31-october-coding-post.md

 ---
-title:  "Coding Post"
+title:  Building a Database with Python and SQLite
 date:   2018-10-31
 layout: post
-categorie: programming
+categories: programming
 ---

 ## A Database Is Born